 Local Sunday church services are held at St. John's Lutheran

-Church at 8:30 a.m. with bible school following.
+Church at 8:30 a.m. with Sunday School / Bible Study following service.
 Community devotions are held Tuesday and Thursday at 7 a.m.
 Pastor: Rev. John Dickmander.

 411 West 6th

 Brule United Church of Christ, Congregational services are at 9 a.m.
 Bible Study is Wednesday at 9 a.m.
 Pastor: Lisa Hadler.

 500 Olive Street

 Brule, NE 69127